ClickCease

 A large part of the responsibility of preventing food-borne illnesses still rests on the food growers and producers.
 Restaurants and establishments that serve food also have a responsibility to ensure foods are stored at the right temperatures and that they follow all safety standards to prevent food from getting contaminated and causing people to get sick.

-If you have been sickened by a foodborne illness, it would be best to contact your medical provider and get the treatment you need right away.
+It would be best to contact your doctor and receive the care you require right away if you have become ill with a foodborne illness.
 Report your illness to the local health agency, which tracks these outbreaks.
 Contact an experienced California food poisoning lawyer who will help you hold the at-fault parties accountable and secure compensation for losses such as medical expenses, lost wages, hospitalization and pain and suffering.

 Source: https://futurism.com/foodborne-illness-smartphone-tech-cdc/